Visit Finland - Juho Kuva

 Café Engel

-Close to the Helsinki Cathedral, you will find another well known café called Café Engel.
-Located in one of the oldest areas of Helsinki and just across from of the cathedral, here you can have a breakfast, lunch or just a afternoon tea.
-There are lunch time, why don’t you try a traditional Finnish lunch meal, meatballs with mashed potatoes?
+Close to the Helsinki Cathedral, you will find another well-known café called Café Engel.
+Located in one of the oldest areas of Helsinki and just across from the cathedral, you can have breakfast, lunch, or afternoon tea here.
+For lunchtime, why not try a traditional Finnish meal like meatballs with mashed potatoes?

 Local supermarket for supplies and shopping

-If you are looking to get some supplies while you staying in Helsinki, there is a department store called ‘Stockman’ only a few blocks from Hotel GLO and Kamp.
-On the basement level you can find the Stockman’s Herkku (Delight) supermarket with a super Deli section.
-In the summer time, get some items from here and go for a picnic in the park.
-On the 8th floor at Stockman, you can also find restaurants, including a café, a la Carte restaurant and better still, a Champagne bar.
+If you are looking to get some supplies while staying in Helsinki, there is a department store called ‘Stockmann’ only a few blocks from the Hobo Hotel and Kamp.
+On the basement level, you can find Stockmann’s Herkku (Delight) supermarket with a superb deli section.
+In the summertime, get some items from here and go for a picnic in the park.
+On the 8th floor of Stockmann, you can also find restaurants, including a café, an à la carte restaurant, and a champagne bar.

 Aino

 For classic Finnish food, try Aino, located in the heart of Helsinki by the lovely Esplanade Park.
-I suggest ordering a 3-course set menu and for entrée, enjoy forest mushroom soup, a very Finnish dish.
-For a main, reindeer fillet with rosemary sauce and potato cakes; and for dessert, chocolate cake with sea buckthorn ice cream.
+I suggest ordering a three-course set menu: For an entrée, enjoy forest mushroom soup, a very Finnish dish; for a main, reindeer fillet with rosemary sauce and potato cakes; and for dessert, chocolate cake with sea buckthorn ice cream.

 Other Restaurant Suggestions:

-Restaurant Havis which specializes in Finnish and Scandinavian seafood and also G.W.
-Sundmans located in a historical 19th century bourgeoisie home which serves traditional fine dining as well a seafood buffet for lunch daily.
+• G.W.
+Sundmans: Located in a historical 19th-century bourgeois home, it serves traditional fine dining as well as a seafood buffet for lunch daily.

 Credit for main photo: Visit Finland, Photographer: Juho Kuva